Azure/ResourceModules/arm/Microsoft.MachineLearningServices/workspaces/computes/readme.md

 ### Parameter Usage: `computeProperties`

 Properties for the compute resource to create.
-Will be ignored in case a resource id is provided.
+Will be ignored in case a resource ID is provided.

 ```json
 "computeProperties": {